AckerlyXu/heima/articles/sql-database/sql-database-get-started-backup-recovery-portal.md

    ![view recovery services vault](./media/sql-database-get-started-backup-recovery/view-recovery-services-vault.png)

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Once configured, backups show up in the vault within next seven days.
 Do not continue this tutorial until backups show up in the vault.
 >

 ## View backups in long-term retention

-In this section of the tutorial, you view information about your database backups in [long-term backup retention](/documentation/articles/sql-database-long-term-retention/).
+In this section of the tutorial, you view information about your database backups in [long-term backup retention](./sql-database-long-term-retention.md).

 1. Open the **sqldbtutorialvault** blade (go to **All resources** and select it from the list of resources for your subscription) to view the amount of storage used by your database backups in the vault.